chaowei312/5800_FinalProject/report.md

 ## Datasets Overview

 To assess the generalization capability and computational efficiency of the recurrent transformer architecture, three sentiment classification datasets were employed: the Stanford Sentiment Treebank (SST-2), Yelp Reviews, and a composite Multi-Domain corpus.
 These datasets collectively span short-sequence, long-sequence, and cross-domain linguistic settings.

-For comparability, all datasets were standardized to identical training, validation, and test sizes (54,576 / 6,822 / 6,823).
+To enable a controlled and fair comparison, we deliberately subsampled each dataset to the same number of training, validation, and test instances (54,576 / 6,822 / 6,823), resulting in 68,221 samples per dataset.
+By matching dataset size across domains, we eliminate confounding effects arising from data scale and ensure that observed performance differences primarily reflect architectural efficiency rather than variations in training data volume.

 ### Dataset Characteristics